 Miter saw vs. Circular saw: Both have their advantages and disadvantages.
 See which one is right for you as a beginner with this guide.

-Beginner woodworkers are often faced with a very important question when they first start out – which saw to buy first.
+Beginner woodworkers are often faced with a crucial question when they first start – which saw to buy?

 Table of contents

 Similarities between a miter saw and circular saw –

 Let’s first start with the similarities.

 - Both saws cut wood with a circular blade that spins at high speed with an electric motor’s help.